Modeling Rapid Contextual Learning in the Visual Cortex with Fast-Weight Deep Autoencoder Networks: Introduction

 \section{Introduction}

-Visual perception operates in a world rich with ambiguity, where local features are interpreted in light of global context \cite{carandini2012normalization}.
-The brain resolves this ambiguity by integrating information across spatial scales—leveraging long-range dependencies to disambiguate local signals \cite{gilbert2013top}.
-While global context is often modeled as top-down feedback—e.g., in generative or predictive coding frameworks \cite{rao1999predictive}—it can also reside within local circuits, dynamically gated by coarse global signals \cite{coen2015flexible}.
+Visual perception operates in a world rich with ambiguity, where local features are interpreted in light of global context.
+The brain resolves this ambiguity by integrating information across spatial scales—leveraging long-range dependencies to disambiguate local signals.
+While global context is often modeled as top-down feedback—e.g., in analysis-by-synthesis or predictive coding frameworks —it can also reside within local circuits, dynamically modulated by global contextual signals \cite{rao1999predictive, lee2003hierarchical, gilbert2013top, angelucci2017circuits, coen2015flexible}.
 This division of labor would reduce the informational burden on the feedback pathways, allowing the brain to mediate context with architectural efficiency.

-Contextual modulation \cite{olshausen1996emergence, carandini2012normalization} has long been recognized as a key feature of early visual processing, reflecting the influence of statistical priors derived from natural scenes.
-Yet recent neurophysiological findings suggest an even more striking phenomenon: global image context can be rapidly learned and expressed in early visual areas such as V1 and V2 \cite{gilbert2012adult, poort2015learning}.
-Specifically, repeated exposure to a small set of natural images—on the order of 25 presentations per day over just two days—is sufficient to induce sparser and more selective population responses in these early areas \cite{peter2021stimulus}.
+Contextual modulation has long been recognized as a key feature of early visual processing, reflecting the influence of experience \cite{gilbert2012adult} and statistical priors derived from natural scenes \cite{geisler2008visual}.
+Yet recent neurophysiological findings suggest an even more striking phenomenon: global image context can be rapidly learned and expressed in early visual areas such as V1 and V2 \cite{yan2018bottom, huang2018neural}.
+Specifically, repeated exposure to a small set of natural images—typically 25 familiar images—over the first few days is sufficient to induce robust familiarity suppression in V2 \cite{huang2018neural}.
 Such rapid plasticity raises a fundamental question: how does the system acquire new contextual information so quickly, without suffering catastrophic overwriting of the existing knowledge or priors?
 One compelling explanation is that the visual system forms local and long-range subnetworks that can be selectively activated by familiar global contexts.
 When activated, these circuits suppress competing circuits, thus reducing overall activity while sharpening population activities.
 This architecture would allow multiple contexts to be encoded in parallel, enhancing efficiency and specificity without requiring wholesale modification of feedforward or feedback weights.

 Inspired by these findings, we investigate how similar forms of rapid contextual learning might be instilled in artificial neural networks, particularly within early layers, without disrupting previously acquired knowledge.
 We ask: what kind of architectural and learning mechanisms are required to enable such rapid, context-sensitive plasticity?
 And what are the functional consequences of this ability—for robustness, invariance, and specificity in visual representation?